 Long-block schedule: The school's bell schedule includes a weekly long block period of instruction for each class.
 The long block period provides teachers the opportunity to structure activities that take more than a typical period to give students time to move deeply into an activity and construct meaning without interruption.
-Every discipline has particular kinds of activities that benefit from a longer block.
+Every discipline has kinds of activities that benefit from a longer block.

 Office Hours: Office hour periods are built into the weekly schedule.
 This time is used to meet individual student needs and provide teachers with time to meet with students outside the classroom period.
-Office hours provide many opportunities to make the work of our students more meaningful and thoughtful, as well as providing alternative ways of assessing student knowledge, including:
+Office hours is academic class time and students are required to check-in everyday Office Hours is offered (Tuesday through Friday).
+It provides many opportunities to make the work of our students more meaningful and thoughtful, as well as providing alternative ways of assessing student knowledge, including:

-Group and individual remediation Make-up exams and quizzes Practice for presentations Post-writing conferences Library research Individual work or work with peers Attend a Speaker Series event Physical Fitness
+Group and individual remediation Make-up exams and quizzes Practice for presentations Post-writing conferences Library research Individual work or work with peers Attending a Speaker Series event Physical Fitness